Algomancer/VCReg/README.md

 Minimal Implimentation of VCRec (2024) for collapse prevention.

 `/layer.py` Direct Gradient Manipulation implimentation of VCReg.
+Put this between your blocks.

 `/loss.py` VICReg loss, for applying this regularization to an output represenation.